figueira-digital/figueira-digital-wp-theme/README.md

 # Figueira Digital WordPress Theme

 A modern, responsive WordPress theme with a dynamic background effect, clean design, and a customizable cookie banner.
+Currently in use on https://figueira.digital

 ![Figueira Digital Theme Preview](images/theme-preview.png)